cvent/octopus-deploy-cookbook/README.md

 ##### Register Listening Tentacle with the Octopus Deploy Server

-This will check if the tentacle is registered on the Octopus Deploy server and if it is not will register the tentacle in the environment with the tags that are specified.
+This will check if the Tentacle is registered on the Octopus Deploy server and if it is not will register the Tentacle in the environment with the tags that are specified.

 ```ruby
 # You will first need to generate an api key